dogchef-be/nuxt-intercom/README.md

 Hide the default launcher icon.
 Setting to false will forcefully show the launcher icon.

+### `alignment`

+- Type: `String`
+- Default: `right`

+Dictate the alignment of the default launcher icon to be on the left/right.
+Possible values: "left" or "right" (any other value is treated as right).

+### `horizontalPadding`

+- Type: `Number`
+- Default: `20`

+Move the default launcher icon horizontally.
+Padding from right side of screen Minimum value: 20.

+### `verticalPadding`

+- Type: `Number`
+- Default: `20`

+Move the default launcher icon vertically.
+Padding from bottom of screen.
+Minimum value: 20.

 ## Usage

 It can be used inside components like: